wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/power-automate-architecture/includes/1-introduction.md

 Three connectors for Microsoft Dataverse are:

 - **Microsoft Dynamics 365** - This connector is deprecated and should not be used.
-- **Common Data Service** - Use this connector when you are not using solutions.
+- **Dataverse** - Use this connector when you are not using solutions.
 It allows connection to any Dataverse environment.
-- **Common Data Service (Current Environment)** - Use this connector when you use solutions.
+- **Dataverse (Current Environment)** - Use this connector when you use solutions.
 This connector is the recommended choice, has more options than the other connectors, and is more flexible in the triggers that are available.

 ## Assess the cost of doing nothing